fiso64/slsk-batchdl/README.md

-  --strict-title                 Only download if filename contains track title --strict-artist                Only download if filepath contains track artist --banned-users <list>          Comma-separated list of users to ignore --danger-words <list>          Comma-separated list of words that must appear in either
+  --strict-title                 Only download if filename contains track title --strict-artist                Only download if filepath contains track artist --banned-users <list>          Comma-separated list of users to ignore

-                                 both search result and track title or in neither of the two.
-Case-insensitive. (default:"remix, edit,cover") --pref-format <format>         Preferred file format(s), comma-separated (default: mp3) --pref-length-tol <sec>        Preferred length tolerance in seconds (default: 2) --pref-min-bitrate <rate>      Preferred minimum bitrate (default: 200)
+  --pref-format <format>         Preferred file format(s), comma-separated (default: mp3) --pref-length-tol <sec>        Preferred length tolerance in seconds (default: 2) --pref-min-bitrate <rate>      Preferred minimum bitrate (default: 200)